TANNENBAUM

 We offer three densities of trees; natural density (virgin branches - most open), medium density (lightly pruned) and full density (heavily pruned).
 Everyone has their idea of the "perfect tree" and we strive to accommodate each client's needs.
 When we find the perfect tree for you we will tag it and wait until we are ready to ship before cutting, baling and shrink-wrapping it to preserve ultimate freshness - quite the opposite of what you may likely find in a tree lot.

-Mark Helland, owner and principal overseer of this entire process, has been in involved with horticulture for nearly 50 years, growing up with tree farms surrounding him and working inside the national forestry in the Mt St Helen area of Washington state.
+Mark Helland, owner and principal overseer of this entire process, has been in involved with horticulture for over 50 years, growing up with tree farms surrounding him and working inside the national forestry in the Mt St Helen area of Washington state.
 In 1997 he brought the business to a new level via cyberspace.

 The coolest thing about this whole operation is that when clients order our trees, they come back year after year; this speaks for itself.